rodolfoamancio/LAMC/README.md

 ## Objective

-The program implemented here utilizes Configurational Bias Monte Carlo for simulating linear alkanes in different ensembles: NVT, NPT and $\mu$VT.
+The program implemented here utilizes Configurational Bias Monte Carlo for simulating linear alkanes in different ensembles: $NVT$, $NPT$ and $\mu VT$.
 Confinement evaluated using an implicit potential (Steele 10-4-3) and perturbation terms can be calculated.
 Simulation potentials are: Hard-sphere and Mie.

 ## Structure
 This code is divided into folders: